 Best For: Day-trippers from Sabinillas, snorkellers, early risers seeking peace, and anyone wanting the convenience of Sabinillas proximity without the crowds.

-Pro tip: Visit Playa Chica in the early morning (before 09:00) or late afternoon (after 17:00) to experience complete solitude.
+Pro tip: Visit Playa Chica early in the morning (before 09:00) for the best chance of a quiet beach — afternoons tend to be busier.
 The water is calmest at dawn, making snorkelling exceptional.

 - Water & snacks: Bring more than you think you'll need.
 Most sites have no food vendors.